kammt/MemeAssembly/commands/jump-markers.md

 ```
 ### Description
 Compares the two given values or registers and jumps to the jump marker of the value or register that is greater than the other.
 If they are equal, no jump is performed.

+!> [value/register] wins must be defined within the same file, cross-file jumping is not allowed

 ## Check for equivalence
 ### Definition